Herbert A. Collins: National Park Service

 "Through the years 1934 to 1937, inclusive, he worked as Artist-Preparator in the Western Museum Laboratories, National Park Service, Berkeley, California. ...
 This was the happiest period of his professional life ..."

 His portrait of an Indian Camp near the Tetons hangs in the Colter Bay Indian Arts Museum in Grand Teton National Park.
 His painting of the legend of Mato the Bear hangs over the fireplace in the visitors center at Devils Tower National Monument.
 His work is also on display in the visitor center of Tumacácori National Historical Park.

 He did portraits of National Park Service Directors Stephen Mather, Horace M. Albright, and Arno B. Cammerer.

 Herbert A. Collins, Sr. and his son Herbert A. Collins, Jr. were commissioned in the spring of 1937, the final year of his life, to paint six Yosemite Valley reconstructions for the Yosemite National Park Museum.
-These oil paintings show how the valley might have looked in six different times during its geographic evolution.
+These oil paintings show how the valley might have looked at six different times during its geographic evolution.
 They are also reproduced in the book The Incomparable Valley.

 His portraits of the Kent family are in the Muir Woods National Monument in Marin County, California.
 They were unveiled not long before his death.

 His Oakland Tribune second page obituary summarized his career by saying that he was "widely heralded for his portrait artistry" and that "he did much work for the National Park Service".

 Death and legacy

-He died at his home of a heart attack on December 5, 1937 in Berkeley, California.
-His funeral was on December 7, 1937 at the Berg Chapel, officiated by Dr. Horace Westerwood.
+He died at his home of a heart attack on December 5, 1937, in Berkeley, California.
+His funeral was on December 7, 1937, at the Berg Chapel, officiated by Dr. Horace Westerwood.
 He was buried in Mountain View Cemetery in Oakland, California.
 He was living at 2119 Addison Street in Berkeley at the time.
 He was survived by his wife, two daughters, and four sons.

 His son William W. Collins became a photographer.